rbaron/gimme-danger/README.md

 An open source [USB Power Delivery](https://en.wikipedia.org/wiki/USB_hardware#USB_Power_Delivery) trigger board and 5-channel PWM controller that runs [ESPHome](https://esphome.io).

-_GIMME DANGER!!_ negotiates up to 21 V and 3 A[^1] from a USB Power Delivery (USB-PD) capable source -- such as wall adapters and power banks -- and provides control for its 5 PWM channels.
-Each channel can be used to interface with LEDs, fans, motors and more.
-See below for some demos.
+_GIMME DANGER!!_ negotiates up to 21 V and 3 A[^1] from a USB Power Delivery (USB-PD) capable source -- such as common USB-C wall adapters/chargers and power banks -- and provides controls for its 5 PWM channels, optionally via [Home Assistant](https://home-assistant.io).
+Each channel can be used to interface with LEDs, motors and more.
+See below for some video demos.

 # Hardware
 ![PCB front](./media/gimme-danger-front.jpg)